PlagueHO/CosmosDB/docs/Get-CosmosDbOffer.md

 ## DESCRIPTION

-This cmdlet will return the offers in a CosmosDB account.
+This cmdlet will return the offers in a Cosmos DB account.
 If the Id is specified then only the offer matching this Id will be returned, otherwise all offers will be returned.